travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 #### Level 4

 You probably don't want to really be in level 4 but it's certainly better than level 5.
 So, if you still have your job and your users haven't all abandoned you, it's usually pretty easy to get out of level 5.
 More than half the battle is just recognizing what's going on and from there the solution is often clear.
 Many times, you've simply violated some rule like "don't use pure spinlocks in userspace" or "you built a spinlock by accident" or "so-and-so accidentally held that core lock during IO".
-There's never almost never any inherent reason you'd need to stay in level 5 and you can usually find an almost tradeoff-free fix.
+There's almost never any inherent reason you'd need to stay in level 5 and you can usually find an almost tradeoff-free fix.

 A better approach than targeting level 4 is just to skip to level 2, since that's usually not too difficult.